ubports/docs.ubports.com/sdk/scopes/cpp/Accounts/Provider.rst

 Representation of an account provider.

-The `Provider </sdk/scopes/cpp/Accounts/Provider/>`__ object represents an account provider.
+The :ref:`Provider <sdk_accounts_provider>` object represents an account provider.
 It can be used to retrieve some basic properties of the provider (such as the name) and to get access to the contents of the XML file which defines it.

 Definition at line 48 of file provider.h.